What type of account can we help you join today?

 4. Get your super in one place

 Consolidating any existing super accounts into your new account with us could mean paying fewer fees.
 And that means more money stays in your super balance3.
-We’ve got an easy online tool that can help.
+If you have decided to transfer your super into your AustralianSuper account, we've got an easy online tool that can help.
 Have the details of your other super accounts handy for this step.

 If you wish to claim a tax deduction for personal super contributions, you must lodge a notice of intent to claim a tax deduction with your other fund before you combine your super.